GoogleCloudPlatform/DataflowTemplates/v2/mongodb-to-googlecloud/README_MongoDB_to_BigQuery.md

 ### Optional Parameters

-* **KMSEncryptionKey** (Google Cloud KMS key): Cloud KMS Encryption Key to decrypt the username, password, and connection string.
-If Cloud KMS key is passed in, the username, password, and connection string must all be passed in encrypted.
+* **KMSEncryptionKey** (Google Cloud KMS key): Cloud KMS Encryption Key to decrypt the mongodb uri connection string.
+If Cloud KMS key is passed in, the mongodb uri connection string must all be passed in encrypted.
 (Example: projects/your-project/locations/global/keyRings/your-keyring/cryptoKeys/your-key).
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.
 * **useStorageWriteApiAtLeastOnce** (Use at at-least-once semantics in BigQuery Storage Write API): This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
 * **javascriptDocumentTransformGcsPath** (JavaScript UDF path in Cloud Storage.): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-transforms/*.js).